AnabellaHsiao/Codestructionzone/README.md

 https://client.codestruction.live/

-Our project was deployed via Amazon Lightsail.
+Our project was deployed via an AWS Lightsail VM.

 _Note_: the 3D animations may require a bit of time to load, but they'll eventually appear.